+ANNEX 1.
 Experts scoring grid

-Qualifications and Experience STE Points Qualifications and skills: 15 Master's degree or equivalent in a field related to the assignment such as Economics, Finance, Banking, Law or additional 10 years of related professional experience.
+Qualifications and Experience STE1 Points Qualifications and skills: 15 Master's degree or equivalent in a field related to the assignment such as Economics, Finance, Banking, Law and additional 10 years of related professional experience.
+A first-level university degree in combination with at least 15 years qualifying experience may be accepted in lieu of the advanced university degree.
 10 Excellent written and communication skills in English.
 5 General professional experience: 30 Minimum 10 years of professional experience in the area of financial inclusion policy and regulatory space.
 20 Demonstrated research experience and ability to interpret and synthesize information.
 10 Specific professional experience: 50 Experience in developing financial inclusion policy and regulatory framework.
-15 Experience in consumer protection and financial sector development 10 Experience of working in emerging/developing countries and particularly in the SADC region will be considered as an asset.
-10 Knowledge of the issues and challenges in the SADC regional financial inclusion space with regard to consumer information, particularly SME access to information will be considered as an asset 10 Fluency and exceptional drafting and reporting skills in English is required.
+20 Experience in delivering training and facilitating workshop 15 Experience of working in emerging/developing countries and particularly in the SADC region will be considered as an asset.
+5 Knowledge of the issues and challenges in the regional financial inclusion space will be considered as an asset.
+5 Fluency and exceptional drafting and reporting skills in English is required.
 5 Score 100